CortSmith/AWS-BlenderRendering/README.md

   - An AMI stands for Amazon Machine Image

-  - You can search an AMI by its code in the search bar, the ami we are using has the code: `ami-008c6427c8facbe08`
+  - You can search an AMI by its code in the search bar, the ami we are using has the code: `ami-008c6427c8facbe08`, which you can search for in the search bar.

 - Choosing an Instance Type, we are using the `t2.micro` free tier type.